peter88213/novelyst/docs/help/arcs.md

 **2nd Note:** This might change in the future.

+## How to disconnect scenes from arcs

+1. Make sure that no points of the arc you want to disconnect is associated to the scene.
+2. Select the scene you want to assign to an arc.
+This can be any "normal" type scene.
+3. Make sure the **Plot** window is open in the right pane.
+4. In the **Arcs** field, remove the name of the arc you want to disconnect.
+Also remove the corresponding semicolon.

+**Note:** As long as arc points are associated to a scene, this scene remains associated to their arcs.

 ## How to delete arcs

 1. Select the "Todo" chapter defining the arc you want to remove.